kelsie-c/PollBotOfficial/README.md

-# 📊 PollBotOfficial - Interactive Discord Polls Made Easy
+# 📊 PollBot - Interactive Discord Polls Made Easy

 Transform your Discord server discussions with beautiful, customizable polls that your community will love to vote on!